tomas-skalicky/crypto-bot/README.md

 * offsetRatioOfLimitPriceToBidPriceInDecimal ...
 Offset ratio of limit price to the bid price.
 In Decimal.
 Sample value: 0.01 (= limit price 1% below the bid price)
+* minOffsetFromOpenDateTimeOfLastBuyOrderInHours ...
+Minimal offset from the open date-time of last BUY order.
+The offset is an integer number of hours.
+  Default value is 24.
+It means the bot can be executed often and the offset parameter enforces the frequency of order placing.
 * slackWebhookUrl ...
 Slack Webhook to notify the user about placing of orders, open and closed orders, etc.